yadavhitesh380/College-Chatbox/README.md

 ## Usage

-- Type your questions related to DSEU in the chat input.
+- Type your questions related to GGSIPU in the chat input.
 - Use the example questions in the sidebar as inspiration.
+- Upload documents if needed.
-- Admins can view and download chat logs from the simulated dashboard section.
+- Admins can view and download chat logs from the dashboard section.

 ---